About conventional colon surgery:

 Routine blood test analysis, urinalysis, and possible chest X-ray or electrocardiogram may be needed before diagnostic laparoscopy.
 Your physician will decide which tests are necessary and will review the results of those tests, which have already been performed.

-Diagnostic laparoscopy is performed either under local anesthesia with sedation or with general anesthesia.
+Diagnostic laparoscopy is usually performed either under general anesthesia but may be done under local anesthesia with sedation in selected cases.
 With your help, your surgeon and an anesthesiologist will decide on a method of anesthesia to perform safe and successful surgery.

 LOCAL anesthesia can be injected into the skin of the abdominal wall to completely numb the area and allow safe placement of a laparoscope.
 Most patients feel a short-lived “bee sting” that lasts a second or two.
 Small doses of intravenous sedation are given at the same time allowing the patient to experience what is known as “twilight” sleep in which patients are arousable but asleep.
 Once an adequate depth of sleep is reached and local anesthesia administered, gas is placed into the abdominal cavity.
 This is called a pneumoperitoneum.
 The patient may experience a bloated feeling.
 The gas is removed at the end of the operation.
 The two most common gases used are nitrous oxide (“laughing gas”) or carbon dioxide.
 There is very little risk of ill-effects of the gas.